Carl Dolmetsch: Life

 After the death of his father in 1940 he became head of the firm.
 During the war it produced plastic aircraft parts, and when peace returned Dolmetsch began producing huge numbers of plastic recorders for use in schools.
 In 1978 the firm split in two after a boardroom dispute but reunited in 1982.
 Dolmetsch was also pivotal in getting composers to write pieces for the recorder.
 He was "the first virtuoso recorder player in England in the twentieth century".
 He toured annually between 1961 and 1981.

 In 1954 he was appointed a CBE.
 He was elected a fellow at both Trinty College of Music and London College of Music.
 Dolmetsch was elected Master of the Art Workers' Guild in 1989.

 Dolmetsch died on 11 July 1997 and is buried in Shottermill Cemetery.
+His wife Mary Ferguson, who he married in 1937, had died in October the previous year.
+Their children included the photographer Francois Dolmetsch (b.
+1940), as well as twin daughters Jeanne-Marie and Marguerite (b.
+1942, Jeanne-Marie died in 2018), and son Richard (1945-1966), all musicians.

 Commissioned works

 Dolmetsch gave his first Wigmore Hall recital in February 1939, with another later that year.
 A third followed in 1941.
 Then, from 1948 until 1989, there was an unbroken series of 42 recitals.
 At each he presented a new work (sometimes two or more) for the recorder.
 These included: